 What an Executive Coaching Company does is still a mystery to some people.
-So I have been asked to write this piece to let others know what to expect when they consider executive coaching.
-As an Executive Coaching Company I chose Tony Goddard Consulting.
+So I have been asked to write this piece by Tony Goddard to let others know what to expect when they consider executive coaching.
 Over a period eight months.
 I met with my Executive Coach six times.

 Meeting my Executive Coach

 I was asked to meet my Executive Coach to see if I felt I could work with him before we started any formal executive coaching.
 We met for 45 minutes over a coffee.
 We talked about what I knew about executive coaching (at the time nothing!) and the way that it worked.
 My coach talked through his background and approach to executive coaching.
 We spent quite a bit of the time with me just talking through my issue and what had happened up to then.
 I decided that we would probably get on quite well.
 The coach listened to what I had to say and seemed to understand the difficulties that I had.
 He asked some pretty insightful questions and his style appeared to be practical and down to earth which suited me well.